-Subject: Niagara Prosperity Initiative 2020 Update
+Subject: Niagara Prosperity Initiative 2020 Update Report to: Public Health and Social Services Committee

-- Since 2008 (COM 53-2008) Regional Council has authorized staff to invest \$1.5 million annually towards Niagara Prosperity Initiatives (NPI). - NPI focuses on neighbourhood-based interventions to help build capacity and improve the quality of life for residents living in poverty. - This report provides information on NPI projects approved in 2020. - Twenty projects within the three priority areas of need; housing, health and employment, were approved for funding. - Service impacts and outcomes anticipated include: - 6,215 people served - o 201 jobs created and filled by people who live in poverty - o \$47,997 in revenue generated from social enterprise projects.
+- Since 2008 (COM 53-2008) Regional Council has authorized staff to invest \$1.5 million annually towards Niagara Prosperity Initiatives (NPI). - NPI focuses on neighbourhood-based interventions to help build capacity and improve the quality of life for residents living in poverty. - This report provides information on NPI projects approved in 2020. - Twenty projects within the three priority areas of need; housing, health and employment, were approved for funding. - Service impacts and outcomes anticipated include: - o 6,215 people served - 201 jobs created and filled by people who live in poverty - \$47,997 in revenue generated from social enterprise projects.